(I am NOT United Automobile Insurance Company (UAIC). I make personal injury claims against them.)

 You cannot call United Auto to report a claim on Saturday or Sunday.

-2. Poor at Paying Personal Injury Protection (PIP) Claims
+United is Bad at Paying Personal Injury Protection (PIP) Claims

 If you have auto insurance with United Automobile Insurance Company, then you have Personal Injury Protection (P.I.P.) insurance which is required if you own a car in Florida.